SridharRamesh/HowSridharThinks/_math/SineProduct.md

 ---
 In a past life, I worked for 3blue1brown, and I discovered and made a video for them on a simple new proof of the Wallis product and the sine product more generally.
 Alas, I no longer work for 3blue1brown.
 But I had a post on a number of supplements to that video, which I will keep archived for my own purposes here, as well transcribing the full argument from the video for this blog at some point as well:

-# Recap of the Argument from the Video:
+# Recap of the argument from the video:

 [The video](https://www.youtube.com/watch?v=8GPy_UMV-08)